flutter/website/src/docs/development/accessibility-and-localization/accessibility.md

     1. In the Accessibility Inspector, select **Audit** in the toolbar, and then select **Run Audit** to get a report of potential issues

+  * For web:
+    1. Turn on Screen Reader for your OS
+    2. Navigate to the Enable accessibility toggle using the Screen Reader to build the semantics tree.
+    You can skip this step if you programmatically auto-enable accessibility for your app using this API: `RendererBinding.instance.setSemanticsEnabled(true)`

+    To see this in action, check out this [video demo][] by Victor Tsaran, who leads the Accessibility program for Material Design, using VoiceOver with Flutter Gallery App.

 ## Large fonts